 If you calculate that your car is costing you $500 total each month (about the average), you are losing the opportunity cost to have $2.5+ million dollars in 50 years.
 After explaining how this math works, the light bulb goes off for most people and they realize how ridiculously expensive having a car on monthly payments is.

-I hope that this insight into opportunity cost and how seemingly harmless decisions affect your financial future will make you a more conscious spender when it comes to all of your monthly expenses, not just your car!
+I hope that this quick blog post into opportunity cost and compound interest opened your eyes to how seemingly harmless decisions affect your financial future.
+Will you be a more conscious spender when it comes to all of your monthly expenses?
+Let us know by dropping a comment / DM on instagram or YouTube

 If you thought this was helpful, terrible, or somewhere in the middle, please leave me feedback in the form of a Direct Message on instagram @MakeDollarsAndSense, or feel free to send me an e-mail/text to the information on my Home Page.
 I truly appreciate constructive criticism and opposing views, so bring em on!